 Recently, a friend asked me what, according to the Course, happened to Jesus after his resurrection.
 I wrote the following summary:

 I’ll try to give you a brief account of what I see the Course saying about Jesus’ resurrection and after.
 The crucifixion was planned as a teaching demonstration, showing that forgiveness, defenselessness, and invulnerability are valid under even the most extreme conditions.
 During the crucifixion, Jesus fully learned what he was teaching; specifically, he fully learned the unreality of death (which the Course sees as a principle that takes many, many forms).
-He thus completed his own learning (before that, he still experienced occasional “slips into impatience”–Urtext), and this is what led to the resurrection.
-The resurrection apparently was the key demonstration, a demonstration of the true nature of reality—“ that it is impossible to kill God’s Son [all of us]; nor can his life in any way be changed by sin and evil, malice, fear or death” (C-5.3:5).
-If we can take that as the key demonstration of the nature of things—that life has all the power and that death (in all its forms) is powerless—then we can hasten the completion of our own learning.
+He thus completed his own learning (before that, he still experienced occasional “slips into impatience”—T-6.I.21:2), and this is what led to the resurrection.
+The resurrection apparently was the key demonstration, a demonstration of the true nature of reality—“that it is impossible to kill God’s Son [all of us], nor can his life in any way be changed by sin and evil, malice, fear, or death” (C-4.3:5) If we can take that as the key demonstration of the nature of things—that life has all the power and that death (in all its forms) is powerless—then we can hasten the completion of our own learning.

 The Course is clear that he is working with every single person simultaneously, on a non-stop basis, working in our unconscious.
-“My role is to separate the true from the false in your own unconscious, so it can break through the barriers the ego has set up and shine into your mind” (original version of T-4.III.2:5).
+“My role is to separate the true from the false in your own unconscious, so truth can break through the barriers the ego has set up and shine into your mind” (T-4.V.6:2).
 It’s as if he is having a constant dialogue with some deeper level of our mind.
 For instance, he says things like, “Freud’s psyche was essentially a good and evil picture, with very heavy weight given to the evil.
-This is because every time I mentioned the Atonement to him, which was quite often, he responded by defending his theory more and more against it” (Urtext).
-And like, “My resurrection comes again each time I lead a brother safely to the place at which the journey ends and is forgot” (W-pI.rV.In.7:1) Though he still helps those who don’t acknowledge him, he openly invites us into a conscious relationship with him: “Let my relationship to you be real to you” (T-17.III.10:2).
+This is because every time I mentioned the Atonement to him, which was quite often, he responded by defending his theory more and more against it” (T-2.XI.17:2-3).
+And like, “My resurrection comes again each time I lead a brother safely to the place at which the journey ends and is forgot” (W-Re.5.In.7:1) Though he still helps those who don’t acknowledge him, he openly invites us into a conscious relationship with him: “Let my relationship to you be real to you” (T-17.III.13:2).
 “It is possible to read his [Jesus’] words and benefit from them without accepting him into your life.
-Yet he would help you yet a little more if you will share your pains and joys with him, and leave them both to find the peace of God” (C-5.6:6-7).
+Yet he would help you yet a little more if you would share your pains and joys with him, and leave them both to find the peace of God” (C-4.5:6-7).

 Actually, his ultimate special function—like everyone’s—is to save the whole world, and he now completes this greater function through us.
-“I have said before that I am in charge of the Atonement.
-This is only because I completed my part in it as a man, and can now complete it through others” (T-4.VI.6:5-6).
+“I have told you several times that I am in charge of the whole Atonement.
+This is only because I completed my part in it as a man and can now complete it through others” (T-4.VIII.15:1-2).
 Thus, he is not only leading people to their own awakening, he is selecting and working with individuals as channels for his influence in the world.
-“I repeat that I do not choose God’s channels wrongly….My chosen receiving and sending channels cannot fail, because I will lend them my strength as long as theirs is wanting” (original version of T-4.VI.6:3, 7).
+“I repeat that I do not choose God’s channels wrongly….My chosen receiving and sending channels cannot fail, because I will lend them my strength as long as theirs is wanting” (T-4.VIII.14:3, 15:3).
 Obviously, he characterized Helen as one of these channels.